 The District adopts an annual budget for its general fund.
 The budgetary comparison statement for the general fund demonstrates compliance with this budget.

-Overall, District expenditures were \$139,741 less than budgeted primarily due to a decrease in expenditures related to contracts and a savings in miscellaneous operating expenses.
+Overall, District expenditures were \$208,729 less than budgeted primarily due to savings in miscellaneous operating expenses.

 Government-wide Financial Analysis